Northamptonshire 1-100

 1852

 RARE ARTICLES LEGAL PRACTICE PARTNERSHIP.
-FANTASTIC DOCUMENT FOR LEGAL
+FANTASTIC DOCUMENT FOR LEGAL PRACTICIONERS

-OF SOUTHAM IN THE COUNTY OF WARWICK AND CHARLES JOHN WELCHMAN OD WEEDON BECK
+ROBERT FREDERICK WELCHMAN OF SOUTHAM IN THE COUNTY OF WARWICK AND CHARLES

-IN THE COUNTY OF NORTHAMPTON.
-Whereas the said Robert Frederick Welchman has
+JOHN WELCHMAN OD WEEDON BECK IN THE COUNTY OF NORTHAMPTON.
+Whereas the said

-for five years last past carried on the Business of an Attorney Solicitor and
+past carried on the Business of an Attorney Solicitor and Conveyancer

-of George Spraggett.
-That Robert Frederick Welchman shall generally attend at
+That Robert Frederick Welchman shall generally

-SEALS - INTERESTING ITEM FOR COLLECTORS
+REVENUE STAMPS - TWO WAX SEALS - INTERESTING ITEM FOR COLLECTORS OF SOCIAL

-SHEET OF VELLUM SIZE 20 INCHES BY 15 INCHES |
+SIZE 20 INCHES BY 15 INCHES |

 Welchman |